TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-provisioning-single-user-issue-v2.md

 * Our service attempted to provision the user and it failed.
 For these scenarios, review the troubleshooting and recommendations tab of the provisioning logs:

 	* A required attribute on the user might be missing in Azure Active Directory or does not match the format required by the third party application.
 For example the Country attribute on a user might be set to United States when it should be US.
     * The attribute is a referential attribute that does not yet exist in the target application.
-A referential attribute
+A referential attribute is an attribute that points to another object, e.g. a user that is a member of a group.
+The user's ID would be in the member attribute of the group, but can only be processed if the user object it points to already exists.

 ## **Recommended Documents**